Fire & Rescue – An ISO Class 3 Rated Community

 EMERGENCY MEDICAL SERVICES

-21 of the Division’s 23 full-time personnel are dual certified as Firefighters and Paramedics.
-The remaining two full-time personnel are certified at the EMT-Basic level.
-Four of the Division’s part-time personnel also hold emergency medical certifications as EMT Basic and one certified as a Paramedic.
+20 of the Division’s 29 full-time personnel are dual certified as Firefighters and Paramedics.
+The remaining nine full-time personnel are certified at the EMT-Basic level.
+The Division’s part-time personnel also hold emergency medical certifications as EMT Basic.

 The Division operates three rescue squads with drugs and state-of-the-art equipment that include:

 The Division transports patients to Defiance Regional Medical Center or Mercy Hospital.
 The City charges $700 plus $18.00 per loaded mile for basic life support and transport, $900 plus $18.00 per loaded mile for Level 1 advanced life support, and $1,000 plus $18.00 per loaded mile for Level 2 advanced life support.
 These charges help reduce the amount of tax dollars needed to fund the Division.

 The Fire and Rescue Division’s most common rescue response is for motor vehicle accidents.
 The Division is also called upon to handle a wide variety of less-frequent types of rescue situations including industrial accidents, farm accidents, water and ice emergencies, trench collapse, elevator entrapment and high-angle incidents.